Below are key factors to consider when selecting an Accuride drawer slide.

 Most slides are designed to be mounted in pairs on the sides of drawers or the moving unit.
 When installing the slides, care should be taken to ensure that they are mounted parallel to each other, in vertical and horizontal axes.
 The measurements taken are between and at the midpoint of the drawer member and are given in kg.

-Before mounting slides other than as designed, carefully consider any potential adverse effects on the slide and, if necessary.
+Before mounting slides other than as designed, carefully consider any potential adverse effects on the slide.

 Drawer width and depth